open-component-model/ocm/cmds/ecrplugin/README.md

-# AWS ECR Repository Creation Plugin
+# AWS Elastic Container Registry Repository Creation Plugin

 The goal of the plugin is to assure the existence of required AWS Elastic Container Registry repositories, when used with OCM CLI.